dmi3/bin/README.md

 Usage
 -----

-Bind script to hotkey in your DE.
-Shift+Tab recommended.
+* Bind script to hotkey in your DE, for example Shift+Tab.

+* Add new snippets after line 30, in format `s/SHORCUT$/REPLACEMENT/g;`

+* If you use this for emoji, it will work but make me sad.

 <hr/>